-- 240 UNCC will have no power to overrule a decision of the PAC or its sub-committees, or to reduce or to qualify the scope of PAC's functions, powers and duties (per GT_D4 treatment for - No decision of PAC shall be made if the decision would cause a party to breach UNC - Specify PAC controlled documents as being Performance Assurance Reports Register xi.
-(PARR), The Risk Register, PAC letters of confirmation and company agreement, PAFA scope, PAFD - xii.
-Definition of the Performance Assurance Party being a party who will be subject to Performance Assurance Objective (either a Party to UNC, CDSP or any other party whose performance or non-performance of activities governed directly or indirectly under UNC) and whose acts or omissions could impact another PAP's contribution to the Performance Assurance Objective - 7) Give PAC authority in the UNC, with relevant protections noted below, to include: - To determine the performance and applicable assurance monitoring and incentive tools to be applied to a Party, consistent with those defined in the PAFD, as amended by PAC from time to time - PAC will be added to "UNC Modification Rules 6.1.1" as a Proposer to raise performancerelated modifications.
+- 6) Section V16 will include amongst other things the following: - i.
+The UNC Performance Assurance Objective and other terms pertaining to PAC - ii. the composition of the Performance Assurance Committee membership; - iii. the basis on which Performance Assurance Committee members are to be appointed and from time to time removed and/or replaced - iv. the basis on which a person (not being a committee member) will be appointed to chair each meeting of the Performance Assurance Committee; - the basis on which a person (not being a committee member) will be appointed as secretary to the Performance Assurance Committee; - vi. the voting arrangements and the basis on which decisions of the Performance Assurance Committee will be made; and - vii. the basis on which decisions of the Performance Assurance Committee may be appealed to the Authority. - viii.
+Definition of the Performance Assurance Framework Document and its purpose and governance (removing it from V12 and moving it to a PAC-governed document) - ix.
+UNCC will have no power to overrule a decision of the PAC or its sub-committees, or to reduce or to qualify the scope of PAC's functions, powers and duties (per GTD4 treatment for DSC) - x.
+No decision of PAC shall be made if the decision would cause a party to breach UNC - xi.
+Specify PAC controlled documents as being Performance Assurance Reports Register (PARR), The Risk Register, PAC letters of confirmation and company agreement, PAFA scope, PAFD - xii.
+Definition of the Performance Assurance Party being a party who will be subject to Performance Assurance Objective (either a Party to UNC, CDSP or any other party whose performance or non-performance of activities governed directly or indirectly under UNC) and whose acts or omissions could impact another PAP's contribution to the Performance Assurance Objective - 195 7) Give PAC authority in the UNC, with relevant protections noted below, to include: - To determine the performance and applicable assurance monitoring and incentive tools to be applied to a Party, consistent with those defined in the PAFD, as amended by PAC from time to time - PAC will be added to "UNC Modification Rules 6.1.1" as a Proposer to raise performancerelated modifications.
 This has the benefit that the proposal is bi-partisan, and in the interests of the industry not a single UNC Party.
-Controls over this power will be that the proposal is: - subject to agreement by a simple majority of all PAC members, (this might require ex-Committee voting if not all members have attended the meeting), and - restricted to changes reasonably considered to impact on the achievement of the Performance Assurance Objective (for example where rules on process or performance are proven to be unnecessary / ineffective). - Subject to the same process as for any other modification through UNC Mod
+Controls over this power will be that the proposal is - subject to agreement by a simple majority of all PAC members, (this might require ex-Committee voting if not all members have attended the meeting), and

+- restricted to changes reasonably considered to impact on the achievement of the Performance Assurance Objective (for example where rules on process or performance are proven to be unnecessary / ineffective). - Subject to the same process as for any other modification through UNC Mod Panel

-[Just for context, such mods could be drafted by (but not limited to) CDSP (include this as a Direct Function) or PAFA (include as a Document 42 service).
+[Just for context, such mods could be drafted by (but not limited to) CDSP (include this as a Direct Function) or PAFA (include as a Document 4 service).
 (This will make industry change more agile ... for example UNC Modifications 721 & 722 could have been raised by PAC and drafted by Xoserve or PAFA immediately following the 24 March 2020 PAC meeting when the prospect of overstated allocation was first raised)]